gvwilson/thirdbit/_posts/2022/2022-12-28-six-for-the-to-dont-list.md

 I was a professor from 2007 to 2010.
-My grad students had a pretty rough time: all five of the grant proposals I made in those 40 months were turned down, which meant I never got any of the projects I'd envisioned for them off the ground.
+My grad students had a pretty rough time: all five of the grant proposals I made in those 40 months were turned down, which meant none of the projects I'd envisioned for them ever got off the ground.
-I've thought occasionally about going back and trying again, but every time I bring it up, my spouse's response is,
-"Look, if you want a divorce, just say that you want a divorce."
+I've thought occasionally about going back and trying again, but every time I bring it up my spouse's response is, "Look, if you want a divorce, just say that you want a divorce."

 I can't stop thinking about things I want to build,